mauroseb/mauroseb.github.io/_posts/2022-03-14-sno-with-static-ips.md

 {% endhighlight %}

-> :warning: **WARNING:** If the boot media was not properly removed the installer will ask for user action to do so.
+**WARNING:** If the boot media was not properly removed the installer will ask for user action to do so.

 {% highlight console %}
 $ aicli info cluster t2 | grep -e status: -e status_info: -e  progress: